-Meet Dr. Denise A. Seachrist, Dean & Chief Administrative Officer, and Dr. A. Bathi Kasturiarachi, Associate Dean for Academic Affairs.
-Learn more about our deans.
+Meet Dr. Denise A. Seachrist, Dean & Chief Administrative Officer.
+Learn more about our dean.

 Each day, thousands of students, faculty, staff and community members step on the campus of Kent State University at Stark where the care of the environment is evident from the moment they arrive.
 As one of the campus' seven core values to "respect and protect the campus green space and our region's ecological environment," Kent State Stark is committed to reducing the environmental impacts of campus operations and promoting environmental sustainability.
 Learn more about Kent State Stark's sustainability efforts.

 Kent State Stark offers more than 50 cultural events in the Stark County region, including the Featured Speakers Series, which brings national and international experts in civil rights, politics, education, literature, entertainment and arts to campus.
 Learn more about the cultural events Kent State Stark offers.

 Located in the Conference Center, the Corporate University provides local organizations in the Stark County area with intense learning and development experiences, such as Lean/Six Sigma Training and Certification, Certificate of Supervision, Certificate of Management and Certificate of Executive Assistants.
 Local organizations can also benefit from services including survey and research, organizational development consulting and customized programs.
 The Small Business Development Center (SBDC) and Canton SCORE are also located here.
 Learn more about the Corporate University.

 Have a question about Kent State Stark?